discretlib/doc/content/learn/datamodel/schema.md

     }

     Person {
-        //Error: name field is removed
+        //Error: 'name' field is removed

         //Error: new field before an existing one parents : [Person],